Nancy-geek/OOPS/README.md

 **c++** - class Derived : public Base{ ...
 _**Types :**_
 - Single
+- Mutliple
-- Mutliple (not in java (diamond problem), supported via interfaces )
+   - (not in **java** (diamond problem), supported via interfaces ) (in **c++** , issue is resolved via virtual keyword)
+   -  Real-World Analogy:
+      Imagine A is a Person, B is a Mother, C is a Father, and D is a Child.
+      Without virtual inheritance, the child may inherit two separate Person copies (one from mom, one from dad).
+      With virtual inheritance, there's only one shared Person identity — no confusion
 - Hierarchical
 - Multilevel
 - Hybrid / Virtual (not in java, supported via interfaces)